davidseanlittlewood/BeatTheBotsServer/README.md

 ![BotWars Screenshot](/Screenshots/MainGame.png)

+## Why run BotWars

+BotWars is a great (and fun) way to bring together people from different disciplines and from different teams.
+If you're in any doubt here's some feedback from people who took part in our event:

+* It was great as a business person to get fully involved in the hackathon, as it's not always a guarantee if you haven't got the coding skills!
+It was a great problem to digest in the short space of an afternoon and good to meet people from other areas of the business.
+* Opportunity to work with colleagues from other teams in a fun engaging environment
+* Getting together with colleagues having never worked with before, food, drinks and laughter of bots "fighting" each other.
+* The light heartedness of the event and getting the opportunity to work with new people
+* It allowed people to work with people they would possibly never normally speak to or see, creating better bonds and relationships within the company.
+It also promoted creative problem solving skills while keeping the subject fun and lighthearted allowing non-coders to be involved also

 ## How to run BotWars

 Running a BotWars event is easy.
 You need half a day, a quiet space, and a group of people.